binaryphile/binaryphile.github.io/_posts/2018-09-23-approach-bash-like-a-developer-part-27-traps.md

 -   cleanup - one of the most important use cases can be closing/deleting in-use resources when the script is going to exit

--   atomicity - preventing interruption when the script is doing something which is critical to complete
+-   linearizability - preventing interruption when the script is doing something which is critical to complete

 -   user communication - the user-defined signals can be sent by the